mmoskovich/BlueVine/Solutions/Docker/README.md

 ```
 #### Container Installation and Runtime Commands
 Run the commands below to:
-* Create the shared log directory
+* Create a shared log directory (/var/log/web-app)
-* Create dedicated network for communicatiuons between the web-app and nginx applications (on port TCP/8080)
+* Create new network, named 'internal', for communicatiuons between the web-app and nginx applications (on port TCP/8080)
-* Create the container for the first time and run it (detached mode)
+* Create the container for the first time and run it (detached mode):
+  * bind the new 'internal' network
+  * Add the web application (web-app.py) under the root directory
+  * Mount the log (/var/log/web-app) directory

 ```
 mkdir -p /var/log/web-app/